gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-1/main.typ

 The list of abstract and extending class, is refined by filtering the results based on methods defined on the pair of abstract & extending class.
 Filtering is performed on both classes, this action is done by the `check-methods` method, which can be found in full in @check-methods.

-The core of the method is surrounded by the logic operations: `one` & `all`, declaring that one valid result is required and all perations must succeed for all declared.
+The core of the method is surrounded by the logic operations: `one` & `all`, declaring that one valid result is required and all operations must succeed for all declared.
 The list of method declarations in a class is retrieved by using the logic query: `typedeclaration-method`, it retrieves all the `:bodyDeclarations` (methods) in the body of the given class, it can be found in @bodydeclarations